bvandevliet/Actions.Shared/README.md

 Reusable workflows.

 ## Example
-So far, primarily used to test, build and push .net core projects to a Docker container registry.
+So far, primarily used to test, build and push (dotnet core) projects to a Docker container registry.
 ```yaml
 name: Docker publish